rsattools/RSAT/README.md

 > **Note**
 > The **Turn Windows features on and off** dialog in Control Panel is not available for use.

 Installing RSAT in Windows 10 version 1809 and beyond differs slightly from earlier approaches.
-RSAT is now bundled with the operating system and can be installed through **Optional Features**.
+RSAT is now included with the operating system and can be installed as an optional feature.